 For Every Set Back, God Has A Major Comeback!

 Discouragement is a killer of the soul!
 It is a killer of dreams, visions, purpose, and destiny!
-Discouragement is a major weapon that Satan uses to hinder, delay and destroy the works of God within the believer, as they purpose to bear their cross and live as a disciple of Christ.
-Not only is discouragement used against the believer, it is also used against church and Christian ministries.
+Discouragement is a major weapon that Satan uses to hinder, delay, and destroy the works of God within the believer, as they purpose to bear their cross and live as a disciple of Christ.
+Not only is discouragement used against the believer, but it is also used against the church and Christian ministries.
 What does one do when discouragement comes into our lives?
-How do we overcome it and rise up from it?
+How do we overcome it and rise from it?
 Here are a few encouraging words to overcome discouragement that will build your faith and get you back on your feet in no time.

 Secondly, Be honest with yourself and the Lord God.
 God knows our hearts and sees all that we think or do.
 Read Jeremiah 17:9.
 He knows the motives of our hearts even before we know them.
 As we grow in grace, He wants us to know what's really in our hearts, whether we will obey or disobey His will for our lives.
 Read Deuteronomy 8:2.
-With that spoken, He also requires that we humble ourselves and comes to His throne of grace that we may obtain mercy and find grace and help in the time of need.
-Because of His great love and His Son Jesus Christ, we have that liberty in Him.
+With that spoken, He also requires that we humble ourselves and come to His throne of grace so that we may obtain mercy and find grace and help in the time of need.
+Because of His great love and His Son, Jesus Christ, we have that liberty in Him.
 Read Hebrews 4:16.

 Fourthly, pay attention to your thought life.
 Be very selected what you receive in your eye gate and the ear gate of your soul.
 What a man thinks, so he is.
 If we put garbage into our minds, we can expect garbage to come out when we speak.
-Be very wise what you allow people to put into your heart and mind.
+Be wise in what you allow people to put into your heart and mind.
 Much of what is spoken can be spiritual and emotional trash, be watchful.
 Read Proverbs 4:23; Philippians 4:8; 2 Corinthians 10:5.
 And take out the garbage, for out of your heart flows the issues of life.
 Guard it

 Finally, give thanks.
-Not because it is a pleasant experience you are enduring, but because God is Sovereign over your life, and He is working it for your good.
+Not because it is a pleasant experience you are enduring but because God is Sovereign over your life, and He is working it for your good.
 Read Romans 8:28.
 From past experiences walking with Him, you know He's gotten you through once, and He will do it again and again!
 God is Sovereign and in control.
 Know Him and His nature.
 Know Him.
 When you do, knowing Him becomes a peaceful revelation throughout your soul.
 When you know that you know that He's got this too, peace stabilizes the soul and removes all fears.
 He's got this!
 He's got you!
 Remember, God will never leave you nor abandon you.
-He is good and His mercy endures forever.
+He is good, and His mercy endures forever.
 Read 1 Thessalonians 5:18.
-This is your come back season, arise, move in the strength, and the glory of His might!
+This is your comeback season; arise, move in the strength and the glory of His might!
 You are more than a conqueror!
 You can do all things through Christ who strengthens you!
 Selah.